-Circuit formerly at 3641 N Halsted - now look for them "On Tour" at various clubs around town with drag shows, hip-hop nights, sexy go-go dancers, and Sunday Noche Vaquera/ Latina parties.
+Circuit formerly at 3641 N Halsted - now "On Tour" at various clubs around town with drag shows, hip-hop nights, sexy go-go dancers, and Noche Vaquera/ Latina parties.

 Closet (3325 N Broadway), lesbian owned, friendly-to-all neighborhood bar, games, free WiFi, special theme parties.